VisionKit

 }

-And then the tune. three.js Related rendering interface, the robot model is also drawn on the screen, here we can continue to improve the previous renderFrame Method:
+Then we call the three.js related rendering interface to draw the robot model onto the screen, and here we can continue to refine the previousrenderFramemethod:

 function renderFrame(frame) {